-Leaving the fuselage aside, the wings were put under scrutiny and I was amazed at what I saw already attached to the wings.
-The ailerons are already pre-installed and a complete departure from the run of the mill CA hinges that most are pretty familiar with.
+Leaving the fuselage aside, the wings were put under scrutiny and I was impressed at what I saw already attached to the wings.
+The ailerons are already preinstalled and a complete departure from the run of the mill CA hinges that most of us are familiar with.
 These ailerons were specially built into a tunnel without the need to manually seal the hinge gaps, reminiscent of a full scale aircraft.
-The pre-built ailerons had massive 3D throws and travel on both were silky smooth.
+The pre-built ailerons had massive 3D throws, and travel on both were silky smooth.

-Moving on to the horizontal tail feathers, the massive elevator spots a single piece counter balanced elevator with a carbon fiber stiffener pre-installed at the joiner to for added stiffness to resist the most aggressive vertical pull up without roll coupling which I usually dish out.
+Moving on to the horizontal tail feathers, the massive elevator spots a single piece counter balanced elevator with a carbon fibre stiffener pre-installed at the joiner for added rigidity to resist the most aggressive vertical pull up without roll coupling, which I usually dish out.
 Highly essential if precision flying is desired as well as eliminating the unpredictable and alarming roll over during an emergency pull up and the impending smashing date with Miss Ground!
-Which I have indeed grown to be pretty close of late!